iotaledger/susee-streams-poc/test/README.md

   the example ip `192.168.47.11` is used in the test descriptions below.
   Please replace the ip address with the ip address of the network interface of your computer.
   You need also to make sure, the used port is opened in the firewall of your OS.
-  After having started the application (e.g. the *IOTA-Bridge*) you can use telnet from another machine in your LAN to verify that the application can be accessed from within the LAN.
+  After having started the application (e.g. the *IOTA Bridge*) you can use telnet from another machine in your LAN to verify that the application can be accessed from within the LAN.